 Ranní ptáče dál doskáče

-Translation: “The early bird catches the worm.”
+Translation: “The early bird gets further.”

 Co nejde silou, jde rozumem